zicklag/docs-1/docs/extensions/email-templates.md

+---
+description: A guide on how to build custom Email Templates in Directus.
+readTime: 12 minutes
+---

 # Email Templates <small mod></small>

 > Templates can be used to add custom templates for your emails, or to override the system emails used for things like